pikepdf/pikepdf/docs/api/exceptions.rst

     Exception thrown when the supplied password is incorrect.

+.. autoexception:: pikepdf.ForeignObjectError

+    Exception thrown when a complex object was copied into a foreign PDF without using :meth:`Pdf.copy_foreign`.

 .. autoexception:: pikepdf.OutlineStructureError

     Exception throw when an ``/Outlines`` object violates constraints imposed